samsquire/dream-programming-language/README.md

 # I introduce to you the "standard cycle" to try solve problems with "null" and software getting into inescapable states

 Have you ever run a program and then it failed and then everything was in a strange state that wouldn't recover by running it again?
 This tends to happen with package managers, shell scripts and Ansible (if you don't use it right).
 So most people resort to power cycling the system or deleting files or folders to get the system into a good state.
 When worse comes to worse, you have to log into an administrative interface and manually delete items.
-For example, in AWS CloudFormation, you might have to delete a stack.
+For example, in AWS CloudFormation, you might have to delete a stack or log in and delete all the failed attempts.

+**Devops work and package work is mainly just rerunning things with a fix until it works.
+Trial and error.
+This is very slow and tedious.**

+Shouldn't the various states that a system can get into be well tested?

 Sum types and avoiding representing invalid states goes part of the way to solving this problem.
 Some languages have exhaustive case checking.

-This is the pattern I'm referring to:
+This is one such pattern I'm referring to.
+If something doesn't exist, create an empty place for it.

 ```
 if key not in collection: